Puntherline/pun_allowlist/README.md

 • Put it into `resources`.

-• Add `start pun_whitelist` to your server.cfg file.
+• Add `start pun_allowlist` to your server.cfg file.

 • Start the server.
-If it's already up just type `refresh` followed by `start pun_whitelist` into the server or client console.
+If it's already up just type `refresh` followed by `start pun_allowlist` into the server or client console.